New England Youth Lacrosse All-star Tournament Rules

 - Slaughter Rule: A five-goal rule will be used for all games.
 As long as a team has a five or more goal lead, the opposing team will have the option to receive the ball at the centerline following the goal or doing a draw.
 All coaches are requested to take appropriate steps to manage the total goals scored by their teams in a slaughter situation.

-- Time Serving Penalties – Yellow and red cards will result in the team playing short for 2 minutes, as specified in the rule book.
+- Time Serving Penalties – Yellow cards (2 minutes) and red cards (4 minutes) will result in the team playing short, as specified in the rule book.
 Coaches shall be responsible for keeping track of the time.
+Any player receiving a red card will miss the team’s next game.

 - Team time-outs: Each team may take one 30-second time out per half.
 No time-outs will be permitted in the last five minutes of the game.
 The game clock will continue to run during these Team time-outs and any Official time-outs.